alireza-aghelan/underwater-image-super-resolution/README.md

 The Real-ESRGAN code is borrowed from https://github.com/xinntao/Real-ESRGAN.

-Some results for the images of the USR-248 test folder are demonstrated in the following figures.
+The following figures demonstrate the results for the images in the test folder of the USR-248 dataset.

 ![1](https://github.com/alireza-aghelan/underwater-image-super-resolution/assets/47056654/059768a3-4bd7-4207-adc5-91cbad941c6e)